What are the open call dates?

 - Have you contacted the helpdesk, or a DigiFed Partner for support?
 Past experience indicates that proposals with engagement before submission are more likely to succeed.
 Each applicant should contact DigiFed as soon as possible for guidance.

 - Have you attended the one line webinars?
 Three webinars are proposed: 1) to propose a general overview of the project and discuss guidelines, 2) to describe the technical bricks and platforms proposed by DigiFed partners.
-If you missed the webinars, the recorded versions are/will be available on line at https://digifed.org/explore/webinars/.
+If you missed the webinars, the recorded versions are available on line at https://digifed.org/explore/webinars/.

 - Are you aware that bootcamps are organized locally by DigiFed regional Digital Innovation Hubs for every open call phase?
 Please have a look at the program on DigiFed website.
 If you missed them, please contact DigiFed partner or Digifed helpdesk for tailored support and advice.